Isaac Asimov's Magical Worlds of Fantasy

 The first volume, Wizards, 1983, cover art by Kinuko Kraft.

 Isaac Asimov's Magical Worlds of Fantasy is a series of twelve themed paperback fantasy and science fiction anthologies edited by Isaac Asimov, Martin H. Greenberg and Charles G. Waugh, a companion set to the ten volume Isaac Asimov's Wonderful Worlds of Science Fiction, produced by the same editors.
 It was published by Signet/New American Library from 1983 to 1991.
 Volumes 1 and 2 were also issued in hardcover in an omnibus collection titled Isaac Asimov's Magical Worlds of Fantasy: Witches & Wizards.

+Summary

 Each volume in the series featured stories devoted to a different fantastic theme, as indicated in the individual volume titles.
 Most volumes also included an introduction by Asimov.